Batmanabcdefg/AbaqusTraining/00_Lesson/readme.md

 We typically use the pre-post software FEMAP for defining model geometry and meshing.
 A basic Abaqus input file is then generated on which we further modify manually.
 FEMAP tutorials can be found in the FEMAP documentation.

 For post-processing, we typically use Abaqus Viewer.
+To start Abaqus Viewer, type on the command prompt:

+	abaqus viewer

+For post-processing using Python scripts for output database (ODB) acess, type on the command prompt:

+	abaqus python XXXX

+where XXXX is the name of the Python script (including the extension .py)

+For post-processing using Python scripts that invoke Abaqus Viewer for generating plots, type on the command prompt:

+	abaqus viewer script=XXXX

+where XXXX is the name of the Python script (including the extension .py).

 Simple examples of results visualization and querying are described as you work through the lessons here.